axibase/axibase-charts/syntax/udf.md

 ## Writing Functions

 Function declaration must start with `exports.` followed by a valid function name.
-Function names are **case-sensitive**.
+Function names are **case sensitive**.

 A function can have any number of arguments however, the first argument must be the alias of the series to which the function applies.

-The current value is accessible with `value(alias)` method.
+The current value is accessible with the `value(alias)` method.

 ```javascript
 exports.NaturalLog = function (alias) {